So You Want To Buy A House? Be Prepared.

 Establish Your Goals

 Start by answering the big questions surrounding the purchase of a house.
 Use an online mortgage calculator to figure out how much you qualify for and, as it’s sometimes different, how much you can actually afford.
 Will you have cash for a down payment or closing costs?
 Is your credit history aligned with the size of purchase you intend to make?
-Are their things you can do to improve credit score in the short-term to enhance your purchasing power?
+Are there things you can do to improve credit score in the short-term to enhance your purchasing power?
 What type of house are you looking for?
 A fixer-upper?
 A manicured subdivision with an active Homeowners Association?
 The answers to any and all of these questions will start to guide you along the way to your new home.

 The details of your employment situation will also be key to your mortgage process.
 Answers to questions like how long have you been at your job and do you receive overtime, bonuses, or commissions will be necessary to share with your loan consultant.
 How many hours you work during an average week, the nature of your compensation, whether you’re salaried or hourly, contracted or self-employed will also be considered.
 Lenders like to see continuity, whether in your given field or with your company.
 If you’ve just graduated from school, an unofficial copy of your transcript is also helpful addition to your mortgage application.